heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 status code and the user.

-The final step is to update the `Main.java` file to define the endpoints/routes that will be used by the API using the same controller we have just created:
+The final step is to update the `Main.java` file to define the endpoints/routes that will be used by the API using the same controllers we have just created:

 ```java
 package ch.heigvd;